 The software market in public health has always been somewhat limited, and has become even more constrained in recent years.
 In some cases the Centers for Disease Control and Prevention (CDC) has paid for the development of software that could be used freely by any agency.
 A good example of this is the NEDSS Base System (NBS) developed by an outside vendor but distributed and still supported by CDC.
 But NBS does have commercial competitors, like the Maven Disease Surveillance & Outbreak Management System developed and supported by Conduent.
 In the Immunization Information System (IIS) domain, there are strong vendor offerings by Envision and STC, as well as a shared product developed by the State of Wisconsin (WIR) and supported by several vendors that are widely used.
 Recently, CDC funded the development of a successor product to WIR which will be available to any jurisdiction that chooses to use it.
 More recently, CDC deployed the Vaccine Administration Management System (VAMS) in a cloud-based environment for use by jurisdictions and Federal agencies for COVID pandemic response.

 Additional choices have grown out of specific public health implementations.
-Altarum, for instance, developed a disease surveillance system for the State of Michigan which it now offers as an open source solution to others.
+Altarum, for instance, developed a disease surveillance system for the State of Michigan and is exploring open source solutions to offer to others.
 HLN developed its Immunization Calculation Engine (ICE) originally with the NYC Department of Health and Mental Hygiene and together they released it as an open source evaluation and forecast product that HLN supports.
 Johns Hopkins University originally developed the Electronic Surveillance System for the Early Notification of Community-Based Epidemics (ESSENCE) with support from the State of Maryland more than twenty years ago and it has now been adopted more broadly by CDC in its national syndromic surveillance program.

 As in many industries, there has always been a tension between the desire to have an application that works exactly the way the agency wants, and the desire to implement more affordable solutions that do not require much customization.
 Public health agencies have experienced this tension firsthand, having to choose one over the other.
 Over the last ten to twenty years installed systems have aged and their architectures have become outdated.
 Whereas it was once common for a system to be deployed on a dedicated server in an agency-run or outsourced data center, these systems have begun to migrate to public or private cloud environments.
 While this “lift and shift” strategy has changed the cost basis for system operations, improved system and network resilience, improved performance and in many cases reduced downtime, it has not fundamentally changed the way systems are developed or function from the user’s point of view, and does not support the time-sensitive and rapidly changing requirements we have experienced more recently.